verivital/nnv/code/nnv/examples/NNV2.0/Submission/CAV2023/readme.md

 - Tables 2 and 3 are not generated when the short script is executed.
 - Figures are generated in pdf and png format.

-## Understanding the results

-In the generated results files, there are two main categories
-1) Verification / Reachability results (i.e. _acc_nl.pdf_)
-2) Computation times (i.e. _rnn_verification_time.pdf_)

-For the first category, the reachability plots as well as the number of SAT and UNSAT properties verified are reproducible.

-On the other hand, or the second one (_computation times_), there are a variety of reasons why these number may differ from those in the paper:
-- Hardware
-  - Move vs less powerful CPU cores.
-- OS
-  - Linux vs MAC vs Windows
-- CodeOcean
-  - The underlying hardware is shared cloud infrastructure, specifically an AWS r5d.4xlarge (16-core, 120GB RAM, see: https://help.codeocean.com/en/articles/1120508-what-machine-will-my-code-run-on).)
-- Parallelization
-  - Table 2 (Verification of ACAS Xu properties 3 and 4) uses the exact method with parallel computation (8 cores in the paper).
-If the hardware where this is executed has a different number of cores used, these results would differ from those in the paper.

-For more details about possible timing differences when running MATLAB in different OS and hardware, see: https://www.mathworks.com/support/requirements/choosing-a-computer.html